muziejus/talks.moacir.com/public/md/american-imaginaries-after-cartography.md

 These two places, America and origin, remain unstable.
 They are produced and reproduced as the people speak or think or dream.
 And even as they act, especially with the act of return.

-In the longer version of this talk, then, I consult an archive of novel-like objects (that are mostly just novels), and examine the mutability of their various spatialities, especially along the axis of America and not-America.
+In the longer version of this talk, then, I consult an archive of novel-like objects (that are mostly just novels) and examine the mutability of their various spatialities, especially along the axis of America and not-America.
 How, then, can I describe these spatialities?
 How can I analyze them?
 Can I map them?
 What would those maps look like?

 I also look to and reason about the question of when or if these settlers and or refugees become AmericanS.
 And once they are Americans, do they ever stop being so?